AkshadaPokharna/devblog-cms-php/README.md

-# 📝 DevBlog CMS – A Simple PHP Blogging Platform
+# 📝 DevBlog CMS – A PHP Blogging Platform

 DevBlog CMS is a lightweight content management system built with PHP and MySQL that allows users to register, log in, and create, edit, or delete blog posts.
 It features a clean UI, secure login system, and an easy-to-use admin dashboard — perfect for learning full-stack PHP development.